Page 1 of 3

 - 2010: Sigma AF 70-200mm f/2.8 EX DG OS HSM

-The latest upgrade added optical stabilization (OS), a feature that has been offered by the original manufacturer's lenses for quite some time now.
-With this feature added, Sigma was the first 3rd party manufacturer that was able to fully compete in this segment with Nikon and Canon, at least on paper.
+The latest upgrade added optical stabilization (OS), a feature that has been offered by Nikon and Canon for quite some time now.
+With this feature added, Sigma was the first 3rd party manufacturer that was able to fully compete in this segment with the original manufacturers, at least on paper.

 In this review we'll have a look at how the lens performs on our current FX test camera, the Nikon D3x.